 Patchouli leaves (cut) - Pogostemom cablin

 - from India.
-Patchouli has a deep, intense, woody fragrance. (a.k.a patchouly)
+Patchouli has a deep, intense, woody fragrance. (a.k.a patchouly).
+Certified organic

 In India, people use patchouli on valuable clothing and carpets to repel moths.
 The famous Indian cashmere shawls were delicately scented by being stored in wooden containers aromatized with patchouli oil.
-The Arabs took large quantities of patchouly with them on pilgramages, stuffing it into mattresses and pillows to ward off contagious disease.
+The Arabs took large quantities of patchouli with them on pilgrimages, stuffing it into mattresses and pillows to ward off contagious disease.